 Trumpet vine plant is also known as trumpet creeper, Cow vine, Foxglove creeper, and Hellvine.
-This is a rapidly growing perennial vine that works well in any home garden or landscape setting.
-Below is an overview of Trumpet vine plant and how to care for it.
+Trumpet vine is a rapidly growing perennial vine that works well in any home garden or landscape setting.
+Below is an overview of the Trumpet vine plant and how to care for it.

 Trumpet vine thrives in USDA hardiness zones 4 to 9.
 While it may die back during the winter, most survive well enough to return in the springtime.
 Since this vine can reach heights of up to 40 feet, most home gardeners prune it several times a year.
-Trumpet vine plant grows best in moist, well-drained soil planted in full sun or areas of partial shade.
-It grows well in sand, clay loam, medium loam, clay, and limestone-based soils.
-This plant is tolerant of drought, heat and cold weather.
-It is best to provide a trellis or fence for growth, so trees do not become damaged as time goes on.
+Trumpet vine plant grows best in moist, well-drained soil planted in full sun or partial shade areas; It grows well in sand, clay loam, medium loam, clay, and limestone-based soils.
+This plant is tolerant of drought, heat, and cold weather.
+It is best to provide a trellis or fence for growth so trees do not become damaged as time goes on.
 Trumpet vine can also be grown in containers, which helps keep them confined to a smaller area of the yard or garden.

 Hummingbirds are very attracted to Trumpet vine blooms.
 A variety of other wild birds are also attracted to this plant for nesting purposes.
 After flower bloom, this plant produces a seed pod that split as they dry, releasing seeds into the environment.

-Trumpet vine is a popular choice among home gardeners who want a vigorous climbing plant, that also produces flowers in a variety of colors.
-It is fairly deer resistant and brings birds and bees into the area where it is planted.
-Trumpet vine is versatile, growing on fences, poles and other structures.
+Trumpet vine is a popular choice among home gardeners who want a vigorous climbing plant that also produces flowers in various colors.
+It is pretty deer resistant and brings birds and bees into the area where it is planted.
+Trumpet vine is versatile, growing on fences, poles, and other structures.
 It is also hardy when cultivated in containers in the garden and used for its ornamental value.